 - When the Instant Pot beeps that it is done, remove the lid and test the temperature to be sure the milk has reached 180 degrees.

-- I like to leave the inner pot in the Instant Pot for 5 minutes before removing.
+- I like to leave the inner pot in the Instant Pot for 5 minutes before removing it.
 This helps the yogurt thicken up a bit better.

 Step Three: Cool the milk to approximately 105-115 degrees.

-- Cooling the milk to this temperature takes about 1 hour if placed on counter.
+- Cooling the milk to this temperature takes about 1 hour if placed on the counter.

 - I like to speed the process up by placing the inner pot into a large mixing bowl in ice water.
-This take about 15-20 minutes.
+This takes about 15-20 minutes.